Morphs [Oak Catalog #]

 - Electrode [#101]

-Besides the most obvious danger of a violent explosion, Voltorb and Electrode are Electric Pokemon, and will defend themselves with moves such as Spark and Charge Beam.
-They can also emit an ear-piercing screech; while this is not harmful in and of itself (aside from the possibility of repeated exposure leading to possible ear damage), the sheer unpleasantness tends to make its victim lower its guard and leave itself open to a vicious attack.
+Apart from the most obvious danger of a violent explosion, Voltorb and Electrode are Electric-type Pokémon and will defend themselves with moves such as Spark and Charge Beam.
+They can also emit an ear-piercing screech; while this is not harmful in and of itself (aside from the possibility of repeated exposure leading to hearing damage), the sheer unpleasantness tends to make its victim lower their guard and leave themselves open to a vicious attack.
 Voltorb and Electrode can also attack with Sonicboom, which can cause serious internal injury.
 [Trainer's Note: Considering the Voltorb line's temperament, anything other than an explosion is considered lucky.
 If you meet one, your best bet is to move away slowly, making no sudden movements.]

 Written by rmctagg09